Discover how starting grief & loss counseling can support your own journey toward a happier, more fulfilling life.

 I teach the following tools in grief & loss counseling:

-I am able to determine that a client is making meaningful progress in grief & loss counseling when they allow whatever emotions need space to have space, and find ways to do so that are healthy, not problematic or self-destructive.
-Also, when the client is able to start engaging more fully in their lives and report feeling able to connect with more of life's moments and emotions, as there is sometimes a detachment or numbness that can follow a loss.
+I know a client is making meaningful progress in grief & loss counseling when they are able to allow whatever emotions need space to have space and to find ways to do so that are healthy and not problematic or self-destructive.
+Also, when the client is able to start engaging more fully back in their lives and report feeling able to connect with more of life's moments and emotions because there is sometimes a detachment or numbness that can follow a loss.

 To prepare for their first grief & loss counseling session, an individual can take a beat to consider what they may need for themselves within the counseling experience.
-Relatedly, the person can consider the words or images that can communicate to a mental health provider what they may need as a client.
-Also, the individual can work to understand that the pain will not go away quickly and in some cases may never go away completely, but improvement can happen.
+And relatedly, the person can consider the words or images that can communicate to a mental health provider what the client may need.
+Also, the individual can work to be understanding that the pain will not go away quickly and in some cases may never go away completely but that improvement can happen.
 And again, improvement does not mean forgetting a loved one.

 Grief and loss counseling helps people grieve difficult losses including the death of a loved one, the loss of a job, or the end of a relationship.
 It helps people navigate their grief process and eventually accept, understand, and move forward from their loss.
 Thriveworks grief therapists in Birmingham, AL have specific experience, training, and skills that enable them to best support grieving individuals.